hiren3107/Boat_Clone/README.md

 A responsive and interactive clone of the Boat website built using HTML, CSS, Tailwind CSS, and JavaScript.

+## 🤝 Collaboration
+This project is a collaborative effort between the following developers:

+- Hiren Agravat
+- Chirag Devmurari

+We worked together to build and improve the features of the website.

 ## 🚀 Features

 - Fully responsive design with **Tailwind CSS**